Cambridge Daily Weather Forecast - NewsBreak

 Sunday, September 12

-Patchy fog during the day; while patchy smoke then partly cloudy overnight
+Isolated showers and thunderstorms then mostly sunny during the day; while partly cloudy overnight

 Monday, September 13